City Budget 2022

 I love the city's 7 Bold Goals to tackle Climate Change, and in particular a Quality People-Centred Public Realm.
 The goal states that A MINIMUM of 10% of city street space will be reallocated towards sustainable transportation or public gathering by 2030.
 How is "re-allocation" measured and is this transformation budgeted in the 2021 or 2022 capital spending plan?

-Westie asked over 2 years ago
+Westie asked about 3 years ago

 Thanks for your question.
 The reallocation of City street space will require a number of approaches, some of which will be relatively easy to measure, and others which will be more challenging.
 Items easy to measure include permanent street closures for plazas and parkettes, dedicated bus lanes, and separated cycling lanes.
 Items that will be more challenging to measure include temporary street closures to accommodate sustainable transportation modes, such as the Front Street opening for walking, wheeling and biking on weekends, and non-separated bike routes (routes along streets, shared with vehicle space).
 We are currently working on a measurement framework in consultation with the Sustainable Transportation Advisory Committee and Task Force.